RetroAchievements/docs/docs/guidelines/content/subsets.md

 ### Multi Sets

 This one is simple.
 If an achievement _requires_ input from more than one player in order to unlock it, then it cannot be in the base set.
 Multi sets must require two or more players to be inputting controls.
 Achievements must require multiple players in order to be appropriate for a Multi set.
 It is not accept to be able to simply earn achievements with a single player while in a multiplayer mode.

-### Challenge Runs

-While many base sets include plenty of challenges, developers have the option to add challenges that last the duration of a game's playthrough to a Subset.
-These are typically self-imposed challenges that go against how a game is normally played.
-Examples:

-- [Chrono Trigger - No Level Up](https://retroachievements.org/game/9966) requires players to complete the game without ever leveling up their characters.
-- [EarthBound - Rare Drops](https://retroachievements.org/game/18280) requires players to obtain all the rare drops from enemies.
-- [Final Fantasy - Solo Class](https://retroachievements.org/game/17996) requires players to complete the game using only one character class, but they need to do it with every class to master the set.
-- [Super Mario Bros. - 5-Minute Speedrun](https://retroachievements.org/game/23910) requires players to complete the game in under a widely recognized threshold that is considered a significant accomplishment by the speedrunning community.
-- [Pokemon - Professor Oak Challenge](https://retroachievements.org/searchresults.php?s=Professor+Oak+Challenge) There are several of these so far!
-This challenge requires players to catch and/or evolve every Pokemon possible between major story points in the game.
-- [Trails in the Sky FC - NG Nightmare](https://retroachievements.org/game/11115) requires players to obtain 100% completion in a single, NG (New Game) playthrough on the Nightmare difficulty setting, as opposed to doing it on NG+ with carryovers.

 ### DLC and Expansions